GeoArkadeep/Stresslog/docs/source/Examples.rst

    pip install azure-storage-blob tqdm

+Now we can use the following python script to download the data to be used in this example.

 .. code-block:: python

    from azure.storage.blob import ContainerClient import os from tqdm import tqdm

-   # use the shared access signature URI from EquiNor data sharing website after signing in
+   # use the shared access signature URI from EquiNor data sharing website after signing in.
-   # To create this token, go to https://data.equinor.com, and log in (either as employee or as b2c) (ensure pop-ups are allowed)
+   # To create this token, go to https://data.equinor.com, and log in (either as employee or as b2c) (ensure pop-ups are allowed).
-   # You can create your account at this stage using your mail ID
+   # You can create your account at this stage using your mail ID.
-   # Then browse to the dataset in question, in this case Northern Lights (https://data.equinor.com/dataset/NorthernLights)
+   # Then browse to the dataset in question, in this case Northern Lights (https://data.equinor.com/dataset/NorthernLights).
-   # The token ("shared access signature URI") will be found at the bottom of the page, in the "Data links" section
+   # The token ("shared access signature URI") will be found at the bottom of the page, in the "Data links" section.
-   # The token's validity is of limited time (a month or so), you can get a new token by following the steps above once the token expires
+   # The token's validity is of limited time (a month or so), you can get a new token by following the steps above once the token expires.

    # Initialize the ContainerClient
    container_client = ContainerClient.from_container_url("your/shared/access/signature/uri/here")